khaled-mehizel/covid-19-dashboard/README.md

   - One that shows average death percentage for selected time and space frames.
 - Added a table that shows continents, countries, populations, total cases, total deaths.
 - Add a bar line chart that shows total cases for each continent, and total deaths on the secondary Y-axis.
-- Added two area charts showing the developement of case and death numbers for the selected time and space frame.
+- Added two area charts showing the development of case and death numbers for the selected time and space frame.
 - Showed a world map that shows which countries have the largest numbers of cases.

 # Insights